 Replacing the lid of your paint can

-Once you’ve finished your painting project, it’s imperative that you wipe the edge of the paint can clean, this helps to prevent the lid from sticking to the excess paint and becoming difficult to open in future.
+Once you’ve finished your painting project, it’s imperative that you wipe the edge of the paint can clean; this helps to prevent the lid from sticking to the excess paint and becoming difficult to open in future when you need it for tasks such as touching up paint on walls.

 Helen Shaw, UK Director of Benjamin Moore warns 'not to damage the lid' when you open or close your paint can as 'it will let air seep in, meaning any leftover paint you want to keep may dry out over time.'